Duran DuranEnglish rock band. Formed 1978

-Duran Duran are an English rock band, formed in Birmingham in 1978.
-They were one of the most successful bands of the 1980s and a leading band in the MTV-driven "Second British Invasion" of the United States.
-Since the 1980s, they have placed 14 singles in the Top 10 of the UK Singles Chart and 21 in the Billboard Hot 100, and according to the Sunday Mercury, they have sold more than 100 million records.
+Duran Duran are an English new wave and synth-pop band formed in Birmingham in 1978.
+The band grew from alternative sensations in 1982 to mainstream pop stars by 1984.
+By the end of the decade, membership and music style changes challenged the band before a resurgence in the early 1990s.
+The group were a leading band in the MTV-driven "Second British Invasion" of the US.
+The band achieved 14 singles in the top 10 of the UK Singles Chart and 21 in the Billboard Hot 100, and have sold over 100 million records worldwide.

-While they were generally considered part of the New Romantic scene along with bands such as Spandau Ballet when they first emerged, they later shed this image.
-The band worked with fashion designers to build a sharp and elegant image that earned them the nickname "the prettiest boys in rock."
-The band has won a number of awards throughout their career, including two Grammy Awards, two Brit Awards—receiving the award for Outstanding Contribution to Music, an MTV Video Music Award—the Lifetime Achievement Award, and were awarded a star on the Hollywood Walk of Fame.
+When the band first emerged, they were generally considered part of the New Romantic scene, along with bands such as Spandau Ballet.
+Duran Duran however would soon shed this image, by using fashion and marketing to build a more refined and elegant presentation.
+The band has won a number of awards throughout their career: two Brit Awards including the 2004 award for Outstanding Contribution to Music, two Grammy Awards, and an MTV Video Music Award for Lifetime Achievement.
+They were also awarded a star on the Hollywood Walk of Fame.